-Dr. Kussin has been conducting psycho-social evaluations for the immigration court system for the past 15 years, working closely and in collaboration with immigration attorneys.
+Dr. Kussin has been conducting psycho-social evaluations for the immigration court system for the past 20 years, working closely and in collaboration with immigration attorneys.
 She taught psycho-diagnostic assessment at the graduate school level for years.
 She assesses patient mental status and emotional functioning, can evaluate children and adults alike, and can testify in court.
-She works with patients from Mexico, Honduras, El Salvador, Guatemala, Chile, Brazil, Italy, Korea, France, Canada, Israel, Russia, Ukraine, Philippines, India, Sri Lanka, Nicaragua, Thailand, Japan, Turkey, Tanzania, Dubai, and China.
-She is a licensed clinical psychologist with over 30 years experience in assessment, evaluation, and treatment of patients.
+She is a licensed clinical psychologist with over 35 years experience in assessment, evaluation, and treatment of patients.

-Evaluations can take place in person or electronically.
-They are typically two hours in length, in addition to follow-up sessions, phone consultations and review of documents pertinent to the case.
+Evaluations can take place electronically.
 Child evaluations also include consultation with teachers and physicians (with signed releases and consents) as well as a review of school and medical records.
-She also conducts evaluations in Detention Centers on a case by case situation.
+Dr. Kussin also conducts evaluations in Detention Centers on a case by case situation.